bdremadhav/StreamGrids/README.md

 Enter DB schema (Type schema or leave it blank for default 'bdre'):platmd⏎

-Please confirm:

-Database Type: mysql⏎

-JDBC Driver Class: com.mysql.jdbc.Driver⏎

-JDBC Connection URL: jdbc:mysql://localhost:3306/platmd⏎

-Database Username: root⏎

-Database Password: cloudera⏎

-Hibernate Dialect: org.hibernate.dialect.MySQLDialect⏎

-Database Schema: platmd⏎

 Are those correct? (type y or n - default y):y⏎

-Database configuration written to ./md-dao/src/main/resources/db.properties⏎
+Database configuration written to ./md-dao/src/main/resources/db.properties

-Will create DB and tables⏎
+Will create DB and tables

-Tables created successfully in MySQL platmd DB⏎
+Tables created successfully in MySQL platmd DB

 ----------------
 ## Building

 Now build StreamGrids using (note StreamGrids may not compile if the settings.xml is not passed from the commandline so be sure to use the -s option.
 When building for the first time, it might take a while as maven resolves and downloads the jar libraries from diffrent repositories.

-mvn -s settings.xml clean install -P cdh52⏎
+mvn -s settings.xml clean install -P cdh52

 -----------------
-## Installing StreamGrids⏎
+## Installing StreamGrids

 After building StreamGrids successfully run